fabricio-boppre/natalia-vale-asari-v2/README.md

 After cloning the project (`git clone git@bitbucket.org:fabricioboppre/natalia-vale-asari-v2.git`), don't forget to install its dependencies (`npm install`).

 For deployment, I suggest [Vercel](https://nextjs.org/docs/deployment).

+## Licenses

+The source code of this website is shared under the MIT license and the content is under the CC BY-NC-SA 4.0 license.
+For more information, see [LICENSES](LICENSES.md).